wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2020-09-12-universal-interpreter-part-1.md

 and I'm sure those dots will make some people happy.

-Note that we do not really need the `bool` method though: we can simply compare the types:
+Note however that we do not really need the `bool` method, instead we can simply compare the types:

 ```perl6
 say  trueBB ~~ BBTrue; # => True